metricMastersData/DSP_Project/README.md

       - Pie charts of departure and arrival times by time of day.
       - Heatmap of the correlation matrix for numerical features.
 # 6. Model Training & Evaluation
-Implemented XGBoost with hyper parameter tuning
+Implemented XGBoost with hyper parameter tuning and cross validation.